 Time: 1-3 hours

 Some of the best hiking in Yosemite Mariposa County can be found on this quiet hike through the smallest and most secluded of Yosemite’s trio of sequoia groves.
 The largest grove in Yosemite is Mariposa Grove, but both are spectacular areas for enjoying these massive trees.
-Please note: the Mariposa Grove of Giant Sequoias is closed for restoration through Fall 2017.
 When hiking the Merced Grove trail, start at the Merced Grove parking lot on Big Oak Flat Road.
 You’ll eventually make your way past an old cabin, which used to be home to the park superintendents in summer.
 In spring, keep an eye out for dogwoods in bloom.

 For more of the best hiking in Yosemite, visit our Featured Hikes page, which lets you search by region, along with other filters that let you find the perfect Yosemite hike.